jayllo-c/tp/docs/DeveloperGuide.md

 *   2a.
 No persons are listed.

     *  2a1.
-AddressBook displays a message indicating that there is no persons to delete.
+AvengersAssemble displays a message indicating that there is no persons to delete.

        Use case ends.

 *   2b.
 User has a filtered view that contains all existing persons.

     *  2b1.
-AddressBook displays a message indicating that all persons cannot be deleted at once.
+AvengersAssemble displays a message indicating that all persons cannot be deleted at once.

        Use case ends.